 Andrew Hunter (British politician)

-IRA and the ANC.
+Andrew Hunter is a former Conservative MP.
+In 1992 he compiled a dossier on alleged cooperation between the IRA and the ANC.
 According to Hunter, the dossier was based on tip-offs from RUC Special Branch.
 In 2004 he joined the Democratic Unionist Party.

 The Observer reported in 1995 that Hunter had links to Apartheid South African intelligence and one of its front organisations, the International Freedom Foundation: